Mbed-TLS/mbedtls/README.md

 After these steps, your clone is now ready for building the libraries as detailed in the following sections.

-Note that building libmbedcrypto as a subproject of Mbed LTS does not enable the PSA-specific tests and utility programs.
+Note that building libmbedcrypto as a subproject of Mbed TLS does not enable the PSA-specific tests and utility programs.
 To use these programs, build Mbed Crypto as a standalone project.

-Please note that for now, Mbed TLS can only use versions of libmbedcrypto that were built as a subproject of Mbed TLS, not versions that were build standalone from the Mbed Crypto repository.
+Please note that for now, Mbed TLS can only use versions of libmbedcrypto that were built as a subproject of Mbed TLS, not versions that were built standalone from the Mbed Crypto repository.
 This restriction will be removed in the future.

 ### Make